marzeq/modrinth-updater/README.md

 {
     "minecraftVersion": "(the minecraft version you play on)", "loaderType": "(fabric, forge or quilt)",
-    "mods": [
+    "allowBeta": "(whether to allow beta versions to be downloaded. true or false)", "mods": [
         "(last part of the project's url on modrinth e.g. fabric-api for the Fabric API)", "(put more mods on a new line and make sure there's a comma at the end of the previous line)",